vicmumo/farmlink/README.md

-# farmlink
+# 🌾 FarmLink – Rebuilding Local Food Systems with Transparency and Tech
-FarmLink is an open-source platform that connects small-scale farmers with consumers, streamlines logistics, and enhances food traceability.
-Built with Laravel, Vue, and Inertia, it empowers fair pricing, reduces waste, and strengthens local food systems.
+FarmLink is an open-source platform designed to connect small-scale farmers directly with consumers, streamline logistics, and bring transparency to local food systems.
+Built with Laravel, Vue, and Inertia, FarmLink empowers communities to access fresh, traceable produce while helping farmers earn fair prices and reduce food waste.

+Whether you're a developer passionate about agri-tech, a farmer looking for better distribution tools, or a consumer who cares about where your food comes from—FarmLink is your gateway to a smarter, fairer food ecosystem.